10 classroom survival skills to teach your children before they go to school

 - taking off or putting on sweatshirts or sweaters if they get too hot or cold

-Knowing how to manage these little things helps kindergarten students to feel more capable in the classroom.
+Knowing how to manage these little things helps kindergarten students feel more capable in the classroom.

 2. Train your kids to listen and follow directions

-Train your kids to listen and follow directions with household activities.
+Train your children to listen and follow directions with household activities.
 Say, "I want you to take these dirty clothes and put them in the blue laundry basket.
-Can you repeat that back to me?"
+If they have difficulties following a few simple directions, have them say them back to you.
+"So tell me what I would like you to do next."
 As the child succeeds following one or two steps, add more.

 Teach your children to focus by requiring them to finish and clean up one activity before starting another.
 Sometimes children need prompts to spend more time on an activity.
 "Have you tried pressing these items into the modeling clay?
 Look at the different designs you can make."
 Give them 2 choices when starting a new activity.
 "Would you like to paint first or would you like to use the modeling clay first?"

-Children who are used to getting their every need met immediately may have a hard time in school where children are required to wait for many things and may be the last to get a turn at an activity.
-As silly as it seems, set up situations where it is Daddys or Mommy's turn to be first.
+Children who are used to getting their every need met immediately may have a hard time in school where children are required to wait for many things and may be the last to get a turn at an activity or the last in line when things are being passed out.
+As silly as it seems, purposely set up situations where your child is last.

 In a busy school setting, a teacher does not have time to reason with each child in the class.
 Kindergarten readiness includes letting your child have experiences when you just say, No, without explaining or reasoning with them.